ERGA-consortium/BGE-SIB_Case_studies/Antwerp_University-Knipowitschia_panizzae/README.md

 This repository includes all the scripts used to perform a Population Connectivity Analysis for various Knipowischia species.

 # Authors
-Lucija Novoselec, Faculty of Science, University of Zagreb, Regus Hoto Tower, Savska cesta 32, 10 000 Zagreb, Croatia
+Lucija Novoselec, Faculty of Science, University of Zagreb, Rooseveltov trg 6, Savska cesta 32, 10 000 Zagreb, Croatia

 [Name of applicant], [Affiliation], [Address of affiliation], [Country]